 Augustus Agar, 1963.
 Baltic Episode.
 Hodder and Stoughton.

-The author’s service in the White Russian campaign of 1919, for which he was awarded the Victoria Cross whilst in command of Coastal Motor Boat CMB 4.
+Agar’s service in the Baltic Campaign of 1919, for which he was awarded the Victoria Cross whilst in command of Coastal Motor Boat CMB 4.

 C. C. Anderson, 1997.
 Seagulls in my Belfry.
 The Pentland Press Ltd.